Experimental Treatment with GLASSIA in Patients With Low A1PI Levels (condition where certain enzymes attack healthy lung tissue)

 - .
-The participant has participated in another clinical study involving an investigational product or investigational device within 30 days prior to enrollment or is scheduled to participate in another clinical study involving an investigational product or device during the course of this study.
+The participant has participated in another clinical study involving an IP or investigational device within 30 days prior to enrollment or is scheduled to participate in another clinical study involving an IP or device during the course of this study.

 - .
 The participant is a family member or employee of the investigator.

 - .
 If female, the participant is nursing at the time of screening.